sandersn/manual/Assignability.md

 base = derived;
 ```

+There is no inherent relation between `Derived` and `Base`.
+Of course,
-Of course, the check caches its results so that once you know that a
+the assignability check caches its results so that once you know that
-`Derived` is assignable to a `Base`, you don't have to run the
+a `Derived` is assignable to a `Base`, you don't have to run the
 expensive check again.
-More on that in the Tricks and Hacks section.

-TODO: Maybe point out that private properties are special-cased to
-behave nominally?
+In fact, this check runs as soon as the
+compiler sees `class Derived extends Base`, so the structural approach
+ends up costing about the same as the nominal one.

 ## Algebraic Assignability

 Types with algebraic type operators can be checked algebraically.
-Sometimes this check is merely faster than a structural check,
+Sometimes this check is merely faster than a structural check, but if
-but if you involve type variables, algebraic checks can succeed where
+the type contains type variables, algebraic checks can succeed where a
-a structural check would fail.
+structural check would fail.
 For example:

 ```
 function f<T>(source: T | never, target: T) {